 Know When To Use a Smoker

-As a general rule, you will want to use the smoker for each inspection.
+As a general guideline, you will probably want to use a smoker for each inspection.
 It does have a calming effect on your bees and an occasional waft of smoke can help both your bees and you.

 However, as you become more comfortable around your bees, you may find that it is not always necessary.
 There will be times when your bees are docile and show no need for a smoker to be applied.